-EMERGENCY MEDICAL TECHNICIAN EMT 103
+EMT 105 EMERGENCY MEDICAL TECHNICIAN

-Students will be instructed on all aspects of emergency medical care at the emergency medical technician/basic level in accordance with the National Registry of the Department of Transportation curriculum.
+Students will be instructed on all aspects of emergency medical care at the Emergency Medical Technician level in accordance with the National Registry and the Department of Transportation guidelines.
+PREREQUISITES: AHA Healthcare Provider CPR ICS 100 and 200: NIMS 700.

-ENGL 010 BASIC ENGLISH CREDITS: 3
+ENGL 010 BASIC ENGLISH